65 Best Books for 5 Year Olds To Read in 2023

 This hysterical read-aloud will have everyone laughing!
 Enjoy the song as it builds up and ends with quite the winky wonky donkey.

-27. Tikki Tikki Tembo by Arlene Mosel (Ages 2-6)
+25. Tikki Tikki Tembo by Arlene Mosel (Ages 2-6)

-*our family favorite!
+*Our family favorite!

 Tikki Tikki Tembo has an extraordinarily long name as is the tradition for first born sons.
 But when his long name gets him in trouble, it will be up to his little brother to save him.
-Will he be able to say his name?

 This is truly a book the entire family will enjoy.

-28. The Little Red Hen by Paul Galdone (Ages 3-6)
+26. The Little Red Hen by Paul Galdone (Ages 3-6)

 *Classic Storybook